 Podolfo has been fully cured despite having completely lost his memory.
 Given that he has no relatives and the bursar at the hospital mistakenly threw his documents into the incinerator, he was loaded by the management onto a tricycle from the morgue and dumped near a crossroads seven kilometers from the hospital to cancel every trace of the mix up.
-It is in fact a hospital well-known for its mix ups ever since a scheming news review published a secret photo of the exchange of newly born infants displaying a young woman, just recovering from having given birth, breastfeeding two young puppies and in the next ward a young bitch breastfeeding two newborn babies.
+It is, in fact, a hospital well-known for its mix ups ever since a scheming news review published a secret photo of the exchange of newly born infants displaying a young woman, just recovering from having given birth, breastfeeding two young puppies, and, in the next ward, a young bitch breastfeeding two newborn babies.
 Since the clothes of the patient ended up in the same place as the documents, a nun acting as ward sister found no other alternative than to discharge the patient naked so as not to waste a nearly new pair of pyjamas belonging to the institute.
-At which point a chaplain, with a rather murky past, kindly offered Podolfo a cassock not needed otherwise.
-In haste it was inserted back to front with the buttons at the back together with an ecclesiastic biretta which had a few negligible holes.
+At which point, a chaplain, with a rather murky past, kindly offered Podolfo a cassock not otherwise needed .
+In haste, it was inserted back to front with the buttons at the back together with an ecclesiastic biretta which had a few negligible holes.
 This was how Podolfo made his second entry into the world- with no name and dressed as a back-to-front priest.
 Since he had no memories of any species he was restricted, like tortoises, to smiling.
-He was immediately hired in the post of idiot by a timber merchant and now carries tables and poles and has even managed to work an electric saw and so become indispensable for the company.
+He was immediately hired in the post of idiot by a timber merchant, and now carries tables and poles and has even managed to work an electric saw, so becoming indispensable for the company.
 Besides, he has already rendered a work colleague an invalid.